praveen-li/docs/frr_kernel_design_doc_utp.md

 10.)
 This will result in delete update to kernel and FPM.

-## Unit Test Plan:
+## 7. Unit Test Plan:

 Unit Test Plan includes below 3 test cases: [All 3 test cases will be repeated for IPV4 and IPV6 family]

-**Summary:**
+### 7.1 Summary UTP

 Test Case 1.)
 Ping\Fast Ping 3 destinations using PTF from the source address which used BGP Routes.
 Ping will run continuosly during FRR restart.
     -  Create Ping packet in PTF.
     -  Create Expected Packet.
     -  Sent Ping packet on port 1.
     -  Verify expected Packet on Port 2.

 Test Case 2.)
 Test add, change and delete in BGP prefixes across FRR restart.